NoobieOtsute/ChemDrawer/README.md

-# CHEMDRAWER
+# chem-draw

-**CHEMDRAWER** is a GUI based application that produce display formula and skeletal structure of a given specie's IUPAC name.
+chem-draw is my experiments with PyQT5 and [RSC API](https://developer.rsc.org/), which provides access to ChemSpider data.
+The application will take an IUPAC name of a chemical compound and query the database for information relating to that compound.